cj-mills/christianjmills/_posts/2022-4-7-Notes-on-Transformers-Book-04.md

 ------

-**Define a collator to pad each input sequence to the highest sequence length in a batch.**
+**Define a collator to pad each input sequence to the highest sequence length in a batch**

 ```python
 from transformers import DataCollatorForTokenClassification